MovementGH/SpectrogramCPP/README.md

-# SpectrographCPP
+# SpectrogramCPP
-Library for converting between raw audio and spectrographs
+Library for converting between raw audio and spectrograms